scc-digitalhub/sdk-docs/docs/reference/runtimes/modelserve.md

 ##### Model path

 The model path is the path to the model files.
 In **remote execution**, the path is a remote s3 path (for example: `s3://my-bucket/path-to-model`).
 In **local execution**, the path is a local path (for example: `./my-path` or `my-path`).
-According to the kind of modelserve function, the path must follow a specific pattern:
+According to the kind of ModelServe function, the path must follow a specific pattern:

 - `sklearnserve`: `s3://my-bucket/path-to-model/model.pkl` or `./path-to-model/model.pkl`.
 The remote path is the partition with the model file, the local path is the model file.
 - `mlflowserve`: `s3://my-bucket/path-to-model-files` or `./path-to-model-files`.
 The remote path is the partition with all the model files, the local path is the folder containing the MLmodel file according to MLFlow specification.

 Model path is not required for `kubeai-text`, `kubeai-speech`.

 ##### Model url